SITE

 Presentation Categories

-Live Virtual Presentations: Presented at a scheduled time from the location of your choice and may be streamed live on AcademicExperts available to all attendees, and streamed live a meeting room.
+Virtual Presentations: Select sessions will have the option to present live virtually via Zoom.
+Presented at a scheduled time from the location of your choice and may be streamed live on AcademicExperts available to all attendees.
 Learn more about presenting live online here.
-Please note that not all live virtual presentations will be steamed in a meeting room.
+Brief papers and best practices sessions will be available for live virtual presentation.

-Asynchronous Presentations: Pre-recorded and available to all attendees to view and participate asynchronously during and after the conference.
+Asynchronous Virtual Presentations: Pre-recorded and available to all attendees to view and participate asynchronously during and after the conference.
+Brief papers, best practices sessions, and posters/demonstrations will be available for asynchronous virtual presentation.

 Presentation types will include: